techlover1/csc-rulebook/docs/3_csc-conduct-guidelines.md

 - **3.2.3**&emsp;Admins reserve the right to remove a GM at any point, without warning, if they feel that a GM is not meeting the above expectations.

 - **3.2.4**&emsp;The position of General Manager is considered a privilege, not a right, for all members of CSC who achieve the position.
 All GMs are reviewed following incidents of concern and after every season, if needed.
+- **3.2.5**&emsp;A GM that contacts a contracted player from a different franchise with the intention of getting that player to join their franchise and without the player's GM's permission will be subject to punishment at admin discretion.
+Direct evidence of this contact/intention is required.

 &emsp;